-- The Hardware Clock's Input References aren't available, or don't provide time (10MHz, 1PPS). - NTP associations that are capable of providing time to the SyncServer aren't available.
+- The Hardware Clock's Input References aren't available. - NTP associations that are capable of providing time to the SyncServer aren't available.

 Note: In the following instructions, enter UTC time using the 24-hour format.
 For example, instead of 06:00 PM, enter 18:00.